 An attorney teaching a law school class that begins before his or her current compliance period may claim prorated credit based on the percentage of the hours taught in the current compliance period.

 An attorney who teaches a law school class and engages a guest lecturer or substitute teacher for one or more individual meetings or sessions of the class, qualifies for MCLE credit for teaching the entire class.

 If you are a guest lecturer or substitute teacher in a law school class, you can calculate credit hours by multiplying your hours of instruction by four.

 Rule: Rule 2.83(C) Type: Self-study

 Attorneys can get MCLE credit for preparing written materials that are published or accepted for publication as an author or co-author.
 The material must contribute to the legal education of the attorney.
-For example, they must be articles, chapters, books which were not prepared in the ordinary course of the member's practice or employment or to accompany speaking in an approved education activity.
+For example, they must be articles, chapters, books which were not prepared in the ordinary course of the attorney's (or licensee's) practice or employment or to accompany speaking in an approved education activity.

 How to calculate credit: An attorney may count the self-study credit for the preparation of written materials in the compliance period in which either the materials are published or the attorney received written notice that the materials have been accepted for publication.

 An attorney may claim one hour of self-study credit for each hour spent preparing written materials.